AruniMishra/aws/awsTutorial/AWS.md

 - AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.

+### Quicksight

 - Quicksight services should you use to build visualizations, get business insights, and continuously analyze your data

+### AWS Certificate Manager

+- Although you can upload certificates to CloudFront, it doesn’t mean that you can import third-party SSL certificates on it.
+If you got your certificate from a third-party CA then you have to import the certificate into ACM or upload it to the IAM certificate store first.
+You would also not be able to export the certificate that you have loaded in CloudFront nor assign them to your EC2 or ELB instances as it would be tied to a single CloudFront distribution